rooster standing on pile of coins to represent the question of which came first, your cash flow problems or your business problems?

 When it comes to cash flow, why play the waiting game?

-By factoring invoices instead of chasing customer payments, a small business can gain access to the working capital tied up in open receivables, without waiting for customers to pay.
-This could give your small business or startup the edge needed to compete with large rivals in order to take on new orders more quickly, fulfill larger orders or serve larger customer accounts.
+By factoring invoices instead of chasing customer payments, a small business can gain access to the working capital tied up in open receivables without waiting for customers to pay.
+This could give your small business or startup the edge needed to compete with large rivals in order to take on new orders more quickly, fulfill larger orders, or serve larger customer accounts.

-6 Invoice Factoring Benefits for Small Business
+6 Small Business Factoring Benefits

 1. Reducing Overhead and Expenses

 Your invoice factoring company can handle your receivables from beginning to end if that’s what works best for you.
-Your organization reaps the savings in overhead for the time, money and personnel that would be needed to first generate invoices then the time and energy to track and receive payments.
+Your organization reaps the savings in overhead for the time, money, and personnel that would be needed to first generate invoices, then the time and energy to track and receive payments.

 2. Eliminating or Reducing Bad Debt Risk

 Many factoring companies provide clients with access to commercial credit checks on both new and existing clients.
 This gives you, the business owner, added peace of mind in trusting that you will be paid for the goods and services delivered by your company.
-You can vet new customers for credit worthiness and periodically reassess customer limits.
+You can vet new customers for creditworthiness and periodically reassess customer limits.

 Working with a non-recourse factoring company gives your small business additional financial protection.
 When you use non-recourse factoring, the factoring company assumes the credit risk for the invoices we factor.
 If one of your customers can’t pay their invoice for credit-related reasons, the factoring company absorbs the loss, not your business.